edmeiran/javascript-DOM/01-show-one-element/QUESTIONS.md

 > Remove `window.addEventListener("load", function(){` (and the closing `})`) from **global.js**.
 Does the link still reveal the text?
 What is the purpose of this code that you've removed?

-No, it doeasn't, it makes sure you can actaully use the function, so the code would work.
+No, it doeasn't, it makes sure you can actaully use the function, so that specific line of code would work.

 ---